By Blaise Jaeger · Updated 24 June 2026

 But is Manta Point really worth it?
 Is it better than Manta Bay?
 And what can you actually expect underwater?

-👉 In this complete guide, I share my real diving experience at Manta Point — including conditions, marine life, and practical tips to help you decide if this iconic dive site should be on your itinerary.
+👉 In this complete guide, I share my real diving experience at Manta Point — the three dive areas, conditions, marine life, and practical tips to help you decide if this iconic dive site should be on your itinerary.

-Why Manta Point is the Best Place to See Manta Rays in Bali
+Why Manta Point is the Best Place to Dive with Manta Rays in Bali

-Manta Point in Nusa Penida is widely considered the most reliable location in Bali to encounter manta rays, with sightings possible almost every day of the year.
+Manta Point in Nusa Penida is widely considered the most reliable dive site in Bali to encounter manta rays, with sightings possible almost every day of the year.

 Unlike other spots where encounters depend heavily on luck, manta rays here regularly visit shallow cleaning stations, often staying for several minutes and allowing divers and snorkelers to observe them calmly and respectfully.